Comforting Polish meatballs with gravy, soft and delicious pulpety served in a delicious mushroom sauce.

 Are you in the mood for a really comforting winter dish, something to warm you up from inside and make you feel satisfied and at peace?
-Try these delicious Polish Meatballs with Mushroom Sour Cream Gravy or any other meatball dish you might find on Where Is My Spoon, something like this Turkey Meatball and Vegetable Soup (I am so making this tomorrow, my turkey stock is simmering right now) or these other Polish Meatballs with Mushrooms, this Stewed Sauerkraut with Meat Dumplings or this German Meatballs in Caper White Sauce – Königsberger Klopse.
+Try these delicious meatballs in mushroom sauce or any other meatball dish you might find here, something like this Vegetable Meatball Soup or these other Polish Meatballs with Mushrooms, the Zucchini Meatballs or Königsberger Klopse.

 Like most meatball recipes, today's Polish meatballs are very easy as well.
 The best thing about it is that this time you don't even have to fry or bake the meatballs, they get simmered in the broth, which will be used to make that delicious mushroom sauce later on.

 - You can serve this dish with boiled potatoes or with noodles, the way we had it in Poland.